vihugoos/liber/README.md

 To get started, you need to have <strong>Python 3.8+</strong> installed on your machine.
 For more information, visit <a href="https://www.python.org/downloads/"> Python Downloads</a> or <a href="https://www.anaconda.com/products/distribution">Anaconda Distribuition</a>.
 You will also need to have <strong>PostgreSQL</strong> installed, for more information visit <a href="https://www.postgresql.org/download/"> PostgreSQL Downloads</a>.

-To check if everything is ok, run the following commands in the cmd terminal: `python --version` and `psql --version`.
+Please, also add PostgreSQL executable path to user <strong>environment variables</strong>, to be able to use the `psql` command in the terminal.

 ### Prerequisites